Celebrities get virus tests, raising concerns of inequality

 Over the last two weeks, that has led to a surge in testing available from private doctors and labs not bound by CDC’s criteria for which patients should be prioritized for testing, such as those with fever and difficulty breathing who have recently traveled to affected countries overseas, or those who have had close contact with someone confirmed to have had the virus.

-Quest Diagnostics, a major lab testing company, began providing COVID-19 test on March 9.
-LabCorp, another major national provider, followed suit on March 13.
+LabCorp, a major lab testing company, began providing COVID-19 test on March 5.
+Quest Diagnostics, another major national provider, followed suit on March 9.

 In a statement, LabCorp said its COVID-19 test is available on the order of any physician or other authorized healthcare provider anywhere in the United States.
 The company said it expects to be performing more than 10,000 tests per day by the end of this week, ramping up to 20,000 tests per day by the end of this month.

-Note: This story has been corrected to say that LabCorp first provided tests on March 5.